Exposition internationale du bicentenaire de Port-au-Prince

-The Exposition internationale du bicentenaire de Port-au-Prince was a world's fair held in Port-au-Prince, Haiti in 1949 to mark the 200th anniversary of the city's founding.
+The Exposition internationale du bicentenaire de Port-au-Prince was a World's fair held in Port-au-Prince, Haiti in 1949 to mark the 200th anniversary of the city's founding.

 Creation

 President Dumarsais Estimé argued in 1948 for an exposition to demonstrate Haitian culture to other countries and encourage tourism and committed $1 million (then almost three-quarters of Haiti's annual budget) to the project.

+Illustration of the Exposition internationale du bicentenaire de Port-au-Prince, showing the main fairgrounds at Gonave Bay.